IyadWalwil/IyadWalwil.github.io/content/authors/admin/_index.md

 [cf my blog post](https://ai.sony/blog/blog-035/)

 I recently got into *Quantization-Aware Training (QAT) in the Federated Learning context* from both a theoretical in empirical point of view.
-Feel free to reach out if you want to collaborate!\n
+Feel free to reach out if you want to collaborate!

 As far as possible, I try to *code efficient and reproducible experiments* through tested open source codes.
 I am contributing to the Python open source package *[RidgeSketch](https://github.com/facebookresearch/RidgeSketch)* (developed with FAIR New York) about sketch-and-project methods for the ridge regression problem.
-I also contributed to the Julia suite of stochastic optimization codes *[StochOpt](https://github.com/gowerrobert/StochOpt.jl)* and briefly to *[BenchOpt](https://github.com/benchopt/benchOpt)*\n\n
+I also contributed to the Julia suite of stochastic optimization codes *[StochOpt](https://github.com/gowerrobert/StochOpt.jl)* and briefly to *[BenchOpt](https://github.com/benchopt/benchOpt)*
 {style="text-align: justify;"}